Wigwam (Bob Dylan song): Reception

 Reactions to the song have been generally positive.
 A review in Billboard magazine describes the track as "winning".
 Biographer Rober Shelton includes "Wigwam" among the "quality" songs on Self Portrait, describing it as "hard to forget"; Michael Gray similarly rates it as one of the "best tracks" on the album.
 Greil Marcus is likewise positive about the track, calling it "a great job of arranging".
 PopMatters reviewer Tom Useted calls the song "more than worthy", while NME writer Paul Stokes qualifies it as "melodious" and as demonstrating Dylan's "versatility and impact".
 In a review of The Royal Tenenbaums soundtrack, critic Heather Phares writes that the "hazy glow" of the song "add[s] to the album's strangely timeless but emotionally direct atmosphere."
 Critic Sean Egan writes that "Dylan la-las against a big brass arrangement in a not disagreeable way—but is 'not disagreeable' supposed to be what a Dylan track amounts to?"

 On a more negative note, writer Seth Rogovoy describes "Wigwam" as a "bizarre, wordless vocal tune," although Rogovoy claims that this is merely a description of the song and not a negative judgment at all Critic Anthony Varesi considers the instrumentation on "Wigwam" to be an example of "horns misplaced", and "evidence of flaws" in Bob Johnston's production choices on Self Portrait.
 Pitchfork writer Rob Mitchum characterizes the song as "moaning along with the brass section" and "rather unpleasant".

 Covers

 Artists who have covered "Wigwam" include the New Christy Minstrels, Sounds Orchestral, and the French orchestra leaders Raymond Lefèvre and Caravelli.
 Drafi Deutscher released a version with German lyrics, entitled "Weil ich dich liebe" ("Because I Love You"), that was a Top 20 hit in Germany in 1970.
-Saragossa Band have covered this song as well.